When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Where To Leave the Bag

-There’s no right or wrong answer here, but if your house is a good drive from the hospital, you may even want to take it with you every time you leave the house during your last month.
+There is no wrong answer, but if your home is a significant distance from the hospital, keep the bag with you whenever you leave the house during that final month.

 Printable Hospital Bag Checklist PDF